-r/it is a subreddit with 193k members.
-The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses it, job, looking for, career, and looking for a, and they frequently recommend/review ticketing software, residential proxy, and browser.
+r/it is a subreddit with 206k members.
+The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses looking for, looking for a, annoying, it, and struggling, and they frequently recommend/review ticketing software, residential proxy, and browser.

 Popular Themes in r/it